deephaven-examples/deephaven-react-app-enterprise/README.md

 ```

 Your development server will start up.
 You can then open up the URL in your browser and you should see a table appear.

+### Fetching a Table

+At the default URL, it will create a table and display it using an `IrisGrid` component.
+To open this, simply navigate your browser to the development server URL, which is http://localhost:5173 by default.

+You can also fetch a table from a PQ as well.
+To do this, navigate to http://localhost:5173/?queryName=MyQuery&tableName=myTable where `MyQuery` is the name of the query and `myTable` is the name of the table.

+View the source for this width at [src/App.tsx](./src/App.tsx).

+## IFrame Example

+You can also display a widget from a Core+ worker in an IFrame.
+To do this, navigate to http://localhost:5173/iframe/?queryName=MyQuery&widgetName=myWidget where `MyQuery` is the name of the query and `myWidget` is the name of the widget.

+View the source for this width at [src/IFrameApp.tsx](./src/IFrameApp.tsx).